1. Get pre-approved

 Below is a screen print from a recent contract we had with pre-approved clients (note they’ve put a 14 day finance time frame not 21 days)

-You also have a building inspection clause in the contract (your solicitor / conveyancer will help with this)
+We would also recommend you have a building inspection clause in the contract (your solicitor / conveyancer will help with this and you would have your offer accepted, then typically engage a building inspector).

 Important to remember when signing your contract: